 Differences between Terraform and Kubernetes

-First and foremost, Terraform and Kubernetes have different purposes and try to solve different problems.
+First and foremost, Terraform and Kubernetes serve different purposes and solve different problems.
 Terraform focuses on provisioning infrastructure components and targets the Infrastructure as Code space.
 Kubernetes aims to enable us to run container workloads and targets the container orchestration space.

 Manifests in Terraform are written in HCL language, while in Kubernetes in YAML or JSON.
 Each tool has its own command line utility and tool-specific internals to understand before being productive.